PE/Sport

 Year 7

-In term 2, students are presented with new sports and continue to develop skills associated with their chosen sports such as basketball, trampolining, fitness, and handball.
-Students are challenged in non-opposed settings when developing techniques and pushed and progress into semi-opposed and opposed practices where they also look to develop skills such as decision-making and problem-solving where they must look to develop areas individually and from a team setting.
+In Term 2, students are presented with new sports and continue to develop skills associated with their chosen sports such as basketball, trampolining, fitness, and handball.
+Students are challenged in non-opposed settings when developing techniques and pushed and progress into semi opposed and opposed practices where they also look to develop skills such as decision making and problem solving where they must look to develop areas individually and from a team setting.

-Term 3 and 4 we explore athletics consisting of both track and field events.
-Students will spend two weeks on each event to explore technique and develop skills which in turn can lead to them competing for the school in our Harris Federation athletic events, first in the regional heats and if successful the finals.
+Term 3 & 4 we explore athletics consisting of both track and field events.
+Students will spend two weeks on each event to explore technique and develop skills which in turn can lead to them competing for the school in our Harris Federation athletic events first in the regional heats and if successful the finals.
 Our events consist of 100M, 200M, 300M, 400M, 800M and 1500M 4X100M relay.
 Our field and throwing events consist of Long Jump, Shot Putt, Javelin.

 Year 8